dwf/rescued-scipy-wiki/Cookbook/Ctypes.rst

 When building the DLL for foo on Windows, define ``FOO_DLL`` and ``FOO_EXPORTS`` (this is what you want to do when building a DLL for use with ctypes).
 When linking against the DLL, define ``FOO_DLL``.
 When linking against a static library that contains foo, or when including foo in an executable, don't define anything.

-If you're unclear about what ``extern "C"`` is for, read [`http://www.tldp.org/HOWTO/C++-dlopen/thesolution.html`_ section 3 of the C++ dlopen mini HOWTO].
+If you're unclear about what ``extern "C"`` is for, read `section 3 of the C++ dlopen mini HOWTO <http://www.tldp.org/HOWTO/C++-dlopen/thesolution.html>`_.
 This allows you to write function wrappers with C linkage on top of a bunch of C++ classes so that you can use them with ctypes.
 Alternatively, you might prefer to write C code.

 foo.py
 ------